-- A. It expected to realize the asset, or intended to sell or consumed it in its normal operating cycle; - B. It holds the asset primarily for the purpose of trading; - C. It expected to realize the asset within twelve months after the reporting period; or - D. If the asset is cash or a cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.
+A. It expected to be realized, or intends to be sold or consumed, in the normal operating cycle;

+B. It holds primarily for the purpose of trading;

+- C. It expected to be realized within twelve months after the reporting period; or - D. The asset is cash or a cash equivalent unless the asset is restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period.